-Persons who have asthma, allergies, or other medical conditions affected by the presence of animals are asked to contact the Office of Accessibility Resources and Services [86] (OARS).
+Students who have asthma, allergies, or other medical conditions affected by the presence of animals are asked to contact the office of accessibility resources and services [89] (OARS) to pursue the formal disclosure process [79] for equitabl consideration of individual need for accommodation and resolution of any conflict that may arise.
+Faculty and staff should pursue the HR disclosure process [192].
 The person impacted by the presence of the animal must provide verifiable medical documentation to support their claim.
-The needs of both persons will be considered in resolving the issue.
+The needs of both persons will be considered in resolving the issue in the most equitable way possible, given the timeframe and other extenuating circumstances of the individual case.